AStefankiv/writing/how_to_contribute_to_open_source.md

 ## Forking, Cloning, Branches, and Pull Requests

-If you happen to see a mistake or would like to add or edit information in someone's book, you don't edit the original book—you copy your own first, work on it, then suggest your changes.
+If you happen to see a mistake or would like to add or edit information in someone's book, you don't edit the original book—you make your own copy first, work on it, then suggest your changes.
 The same applies to open source projects.

 After you found the project you want to edit, follow the steps below:

 1) Forking.
 It's an essential first step, which creates a personal copy of the project under your GitHub account.
 You can't push directly to someone else's project.

+Go to the project you found.
 Click the 'Fork' button to create a personal copy under your Github account.
 ![open_source_fork_button](./media/open_source_fork.png)

 It will lead you to the next page with the same URL + `/fork` extension.
 Click 'Create fork'